Do you have work that needs to get done but you don’t have the staff to do it?

 - build a strong talent pipeline

-How will the Chamber help me connect to post-secondary students?
+How will the Chamber help my small business connect to post-secondary students?

 One of our team members will talk with you about your talent needs and answer any questions you have about working with post-secondary students.
 Based on your needs, we will connect you with the appropriate post-secondary school(s) and continue to be available to answer your questions throughout the process.